joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/13/world/middleeast/iran-nuclear-natanz.html?searchResultPosition=2

 **How the Coronavirus Variants Are Spreading in New York City**\
-`New ZIP code data provides a close look at how contagious and deadly variants have kept New York’s case levels alarmingly high.`\
+`New, searchable ZIP code-level data provides a close look at how contagious variants have kept New York’s case levels alarmingly high.`\
 https://nytimes.com/2021/04/13/nyregion/new-york-city-coronavirus-variants.html?searchResultPosition=3

 **Built for Change**\